juleskers/esphome_component_bthome/components/docs/beethowen_receiver.rst

 The ``beethowen sensor`` allows you use a sensor to display received measurement from a remote Beethowen device.
-First, you need to define a :ref:`beethowen hub component<beethowen-component>`.
+First, you need to define a :ref:`beethowen hub component<Component/Hub>`.

 The beethowen sensor component (or "device") is an internal model that acts as a central reception and dispatcher hub for a specific remote device identified by a ``mac_address`` to which beethowen